RamseyBouktila/Working-Assignment-/README.md

 It is highly unlike Boann can provide this level of security and service alone given IT and resource constraints.
 We recommend it is better to focus on Boann's core business in this instance.

-In the area of security; It is important to note however that Cloud Service providers do not assume the responsibility to protect and secure customer data, Boann as the cloud customer is responsible for protecting this information (Weinman 2012, Gellman 2009).
+In the area of security; It is important to note however that Cloud Service providers do not assume the responsibility to protect and secure customer data, Boann as the cloud customer is responsible for protecting this information (Weinman 2012).
 Encryption can be used to mitigate this risk.

 ## **Email:**